 It was decided by authorities of the colony to build a Presbyterian meeting house in that Baptist settlement.
 The only way to do it seemed by taxation.
-The Baptists recognized the authority of the Presbyterians to levy this new and extra tax, but they made this plea against the tax at this time--"We have just started our settlement.
+The Baptists recognized the authority of the Presbyterians to levy this new and extra tax, but they made this plea against the tax at this time."
+We have just started our settlement.
 Our little cabins have just been built, and little gardens and patches just been opened.
 Our fields not cleared.
 We have just been taxed to the limit to build a fort for protection against the Indians.
 We cannot possibly pay another tax now."
 This is only the substance of their plea.
 The tax was levied.
 It could not possibly be paid at that time.
 An auction was called.
 Sales were made.
-Their cabins and gardens and patches, and even their graveyards, were sold--not their unopened fields.
+Their cabins and gardens, and patches, and even their graveyards were sold, not their unopened fields.
 Property valued at 363 pounds and 5 shillings sold for 35 pounds and 10 shillings.
-Some of it, at least, was said to have been left ruined.
+Some of it, at least, was said to have been bought by the preacher who was to preach there.
+The settlement was said to have been left ruined.